Diabetic Nerve Pain Relief Chicago, IL

 Ultrasound uses sound waves to produce an image of internal organs.
 An ultrasound of the bladder and other parts of the urinary tract, for example, can show how these organs preserve a normal structure and whether the bladder empties completely after urination.

-How are diabetic neuropathies treated
+How are diabetic neuropathies treated in Chicago

 The first treatment step is to bring blood glucose levels within the normal range to help prevent further nerve damage.
 Blood glucose monitoring, meal planning, physical activity, and diabetes medicines or insulin will help control blood glucose levels.
 Symptoms may get worse when blood glucose is first brought under control, but over time, maintaining lower blood glucose levels helps lessen symptoms.
 Good blood glucose control may also help prevent or delay the onset of further problems.
 As scientists learn more about the underlying causes of neuropathy, new treatments may become available to help slow, prevent, or even reverse nerve damage.